CharithaS/CharithaS.github.io/README.md

 - **Implementation of AOMDV routing protocol in ns-3:**

   Currently working on this project on AOMDV routing protocol in ns-3.
 Ad hoc On-Demand Multipath Distance Vector is a routing protocol which computes multiple paths  from a source to a destination during route discovery phase.
 It is designed for highly dynamic ad hoc networks.

+- **Implementation of Modified Decision Based Median Filter for Impulse Noise Removal:**

+  Median Filter is used to remove noise from corrupted images.
+This project implemented a modified median filter which gave better performance compared to basic median filter and extended by implementing a non local median filter based on the concept of non local means.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for